apache/submarine/docs/design/SubmarineClusterServer.md

 ### Broadcast note update event

-The note is refreshed by notifying the event to all Submarine servers in the cluster via messagingService.
+The note is refreshed by notifying the event to all Submarine servers in the cluster via messaging Service.